dsuess/mptikz/README.md

 The mptikz package provides convenience functions for drawing tensor networks in graphical notation.
 Right now, it manly deals with the 1D tensor networks, i.e. matrix-product states and operators, but it's readily extensible.

+The original creator of this package is user `dsuess`, this is an extension of his work.

 ## Installation